JakeOShannessy/view3d/trunk/README.txt

 In order to use the 3D viewer, you must have the Coin3D and SoQt and Qt librariexs and header files installed:
+ * On Ubuntu 16.04, use "sudo apt install libsoqt4-dev"
  * On Ubuntu Linux 8.10, use "sudo apt-get install libsoqt3-dev".
  * On Ubuntu Linux 8.04, use "sudo apt-get install libsoqt-dev".
  * On Windows, download and install Qt 4.3.3, SoQt and Coin3D from the following